-NURS 206: Introduction to the Nursing Care of Adults/Elderly Adults

-Introduces nursing practice caring for adults/elderly adults in stable health.
-This practicum course provides opportunities to apply learning from related nursing science and arts and science courses.
-Uses a nursing theory framework in practice.
-Develop relevant skills.
+NURS 206: Nursing Practicum: Care of Chronic and/or Acutely Ill Adults/Elderly Adults I opportunities to apply learning from related nursing science and arts and science courses.
+Students use a nursing framework in their practice and develop relevant skills.
 Settings include a variety of agencies and nursing laboratories.